PiotrJuchimowicz/SpringProject/readme.txt

 -Hibernate
 -MySQL
 -Maven
--Project Lombok(I recommend installing  Lombok plugin in IDE) -Thymelaf as template engine
+-Project Lombok(I recommend installing  Lombok plugin in IDEA) -Thymelaf as template engine

 You can login using super admin account with: